-This beef stew recipe belongs mostly to my dear colleague and fellow personal chef Elissa.
-I’ve created a few variations just for the sake of playing with different flavors – I like to add some tomato, so I included that here as an option.
-This stew is a one stop shop for a meal, but plan ahead as it needs 2 – 3 hours to cook.
-You can use a pressure cooker instead for quicker cooking, see the note below the recipe!
+This beef stew recipe belongs to my dear Tru Provisions colleague and fellow chef Elissa.
+I’ve created a few variations just for the sake of playing with different flavors – sometimes I like to add tomato, so I included that here as an option.
+This stew is a one stop shop for a meal, but plan ahead as it needs 2 to 3 hours to cook – or you can use an Instant Pot pressure cooker instead for quicker cooking, see the note below the recipe!
+This recipe is Whole30 compliant as well for any folks looking to do a Whole30 this time of year.

 - 1 Tbl grass-fed ghee or coconut oil